 1. Which strengths did you choose to make a plan for?
-Brainstorm options of what to do, write down what is decided
+Brainstorm options of what to do, write down what is decided.

-2. Which vulnerabilities did you choose to make a plan for.
+2. Which vulnerabilities did you choose to make a plan for?
 Brainstorm options of what to do, write down what is decided.

 - If no further activity is needed, proceed to 4.
 Ending the meeting - If further help is needed, proceed to 3.
-Planning LTC Network Meeting - If further help is needed, but Network Meeting is not an option, information is given about the needed services and how to reach them is given
+Planning LTC Network Meeting - If further help is needed, but Network Meeting is not an option, information about the needed services and how to reach them is given d.
+Agree topics family does not wish to discuss.

-Planning LTC Network Meeting
+3. Planning LTC Network Meeting

-- Explain the purpose of meeting
+- a.
+Explain the purpose of meeting

-- Explain how the meeting is set up
+- b.
+Explain how the meeting is set up

-- Caregivers agree on the topics
+- c.
+Caregivers agree on the strengths and vulnerabilities and possible other topics for the action plan.